 For the FAS program, CDS students and teachers work in collaboration with plant- and micro-biologists, scientists, universities, and food experts.
-In the past year, Heather Wright, plant biologist at Stanford, worked with the sixth and eighth graders on extracting DNA from strawberries.
-Dr. Rajnish Khanna, a plant molecular biologist at the Carnegie Institution for Science at Stanford, led a lesson on the domestication of maize from the ancient teosinte plant from Mexico.
+In recent years, Heather Wright, plant biologist at Stanford, worked with the sixth and eighth graders on extracting DNA from strawberries, while Dr. Rajnish Khanna, a plant molecular biologist at the Carnegie Institution for Science at Stanford, led a lesson on the domestication of maize from the ancient teosinte plant from Mexico.
 Upcoming visiting experts include a culinary scientist, an agricultural biochemist and a biomedical scientist.
 We've also planned field trips to labs at Stanford University, UC Berkeley, and UC Davis, as well as farms in the bay area and local aquaponics operations in Half Moon Bay and in the Mission District.

 What will our students learn?
 The sixth grade Food Science course engages students in understanding the difference between food systems: